 Registrant is subject to newly issued requirements as well as changes in existing requirements issued by the Financial Accounting Standards Board.
-Differences in financial reporting between periods could occur unless and until the CPUC approves such changes for conformity through regulatory proceedings.
 See Note 1 of Notes to Consolidated Financial Statements.

 Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk

 Registrant is exposed to certain market risks, including fluctuations in interest rates, and commodity price risk primarily relating to changes in the market price of electricity.
 Market risk is the potential loss arising from adverse changes in prevailing market rates and prices.